-Preparation for the System IPRC Meeting Principal/Designate Teacher(s) Learning Support Teacher (LST) Support Personnel Parent(s)/Guardian(s) Submits the Application for System IPRC to the Learning Coordinator- Special Education; Informs the parent(s) /guardian(s) of the date, time and location of the meeting; Discusses the process with the parent(s) /guardian(s); Provides the Special Education Resource Guide to the parent(s)/guardians(s) ten (10) days prior to the meeting; Determines who will present the information at the meeting.
+Preparation for the System IPRC Meeting Principal/Designate Teacher(s) LST Support Personnel Parent(s)/Guardian(s) Submits the Application for System IPRC to the Learning Coordinator- Special Education; Informs the parent(s) /guardian(s) of the date, time and location of the meeting; Discusses the process with the parent(s) /guardian(s); Provides the Special Education Resource Guide to the parent(s)/guardians(s) ten (10) days prior to the meeting; Determines who will present the information at the meeting.
 Collaborates with LST to prepare for IPRC meeting; Gathers student information for the meeting.
 Collates any relevant reports from outside agencies; Collaborates with referring teacher(s) to prepare for IPRC; Prepares the Application to System IPRC; Gathers student information for the meeting.
 May be invited to attend, as required.
 Is invited to attend; Reads/reviews the Special Education Resource Guide; Shares any available reports with Principal; May arrange for a representative to attend the meeting to speak on their behalf or support them; Provides any further information.

-Att the System IPRC Me eting Chair Referring Teacher(s) Learning Support Teacher (LST) Support Personnel Parent(s)/Guardian(s) Explains the role of the Committee; Invites each person present with knowledge of the student to present information; Considers information relevant to the student's needs.
+At the System IPRC Meeting Chair Referring Teacher(s) LST Support Personnel Parent(s)/Guardian(s) Explains the role of the Committee; Invites each person present with knowledge of the student to present information; Considers information relevant to the student's needs.
 Presents information gathered.
 Presents information gathered.
 May be invited to attend to review any recent assessments; Act as a resource; Assist in the interpretation of reports from other agencies.
 Shares any available reports with Principal; May arrange for an advocate to attend the meeting to speak on their behalf or support them; Provides any further information; Asks questions as they arise.
-At the IPRC Me eting, the Committe e May Choose to Recommend initial placement Continue placement in reg Demit a student no longer Defer decision if the Comm ular class or self-co in need of Special ontained class on an I Education services;
+At the IPRC Meeting, the Committee May Choose to Recommend initial placement in regular class or self-contained class on an IEP; Continue placement in regular class or self-contained class on an IEP; Demit a student no longer in need of Special Education services; Defer decision if the Committee requires more information.